 That's the "problem" with the Back to Eden gardening method... you get huge gorgeous plants and the most abundant garden you can imagine!
 Seriously, we had veggies coming out of our ears for MONTHS before the heat finally took everything out and we had a lull in the produce.

-It caught me completely off guard as I had no idea I would be spending 8-10 hours a day canning and processing food for 3 straight months.
+My first year of homesteading really caught me completely off guard as I had no idea I would be spending 8-10 hours a day canning and processing food for 3 straight months.

 How to Use Canned Tomatoes

-While there are lots of different ways to can tomatoes - pasta sauce, juice, salsa, and even tomato jam for example - we mostly just can a generic sauce so that it can be used for any number of things in post processing.
+While there are lots of different ways to can tomatoes - pasta sauce, juice, salsa, and even tomato jam for example - we mostly just can a generic sauce so that it can be used for any number of things in post-processing.

 Here are a few of our favorite ways to use our canned tomato sauce:

 - Pizza (just reduce the sauce and season!)